dltxio/idem-mobile/README.md

 ### 2: New private key

-_Idem_ can automatically create a 256-bit private key on the device the user to import a mnemonic seed phrase (based on the bitcoin BIP39 standard) of their choice.
+_Idem_ can automatically create a 256-bit private key on the device or the user can import a mnemonic seed phrase (based on the bitcoin BIP39 standard) of their choice.
 This will be used to sign and verify requests (using elliptic curve crytography - Secp256k1) to third parties.

 ### 3: Upload data